-I am a cyber guy by trade and in my 19 years at Booz Allen I’ve plied my trade in just about every market and industry in which the firm operates.
-I’m a former Naval flight officer, flew missions over Antarctica, am a National Security Agency-trained ethical hacker, and currently focus on the international market.
+I am a cyber guy by trade, and in my 20 years at Booz Allen, I’ve plied my trade in just about every market and industry in which the firm operates.
+I’m a former naval flight officer, who flew missions over Antarctica, trained as an ethical hacker, and currently focus on the international market.

 The top three jobs today weren’t in existence 10 years ago.
 In 10 years, my kids will be looking at fields I can’t even conceive of yet.

 Chris Pierce leads Booz Allen’s International business, overseeing the delivery of a wide range of services in several countries.
 Services provided to both public and private sector clients include strategy and policy, digital, strategic innovation, technology and analytics, operations, human capital and learning, cybersecurity, and engineering services.
 Chris is a subject matter expert in cybersecurity and system security engineering.

 Previously, Chris provided expert leadership in our Cyber business with direct engagement in the Middle East and North Africa region.
 He has also led teams delivering to a variety of banking and pharmaceutical clients within the Commercial account, was part of the Cyber account leadership team in support of U.S. government cyber clients, and provided long-term support to the U.S. Navy and Air Force.

 With expertise in threat identification, vulnerability assessment, penetration and vulnerability testing, and system security engineering, Chris has provided effective solutions in public key infrastructure, cryptographic modernization, and other information assurance environments.
 He is also a recognized leader in the assurance field for his experience in social engineering.